Annotating and Auditing the Safety Properties of Unsafe Rust: Safety Promise and Unsafety Perils of Rust

 \subsection{Memory Safety of Rust}

-As a system programming language, Rust allows the use of raw pointers and other low-level controls to achieve efficiency.
-While it strives to prevent memory-safety bugs, it is impossible to completely eliminate them due to the NP-hard nature of pointer analysis~\cite{hind2001pointer}.
-Indeed, Rust does not guarantee memory safety for all programs.
-The safety promise of Rust is that ``\textit{the program should not exhibit undefined behaviors if developers do not use unsafe code}''~\cite{xu2021memory}.
-Next, we will dive deeper into the two modes of Rust: safe Rust and unsafe Rust.
+As a system language, Rust facilitates fine-grained memory management and efficiency with raw pointers and low-level controls.
+Their full elimination is impossible by design in \texttt{unsafe} blocks, which allow developers to bypass the compiler's checks.
+Moreover, the undecidability of precise pointer analysis makes mechanical verification of unsafe code extremely difficult~\cite{hind2001pointer, landi1992undecidability}.
+Rust’s safety promise is that ``\textit{the program should not exhibit undefined behaviors if developers do not use unsafe code}''~\cite{xu2021memory}.
+This safety model relies on the interplay between two modes: Safe Rust and Unsafe Rust.